 b.
 At the Mount of Olives, He sent two of His disciples: As Jesus prepared to enter Jerusalem, He carefully and deliberately sent His disciples to make arrangements for His arrival into the city.
 Since the time was short before His crucifixion, Jesus left nothing to chance.

 c.
 You will find a colt tied, on which no one has sat: With this, Jesus established that He would enter Jerusalem riding on a colt.
-He deliberately chose a young horse, not a stallion, not a donkey, and not coming on foot.
+He deliberately chose a young donkey, not a stallion, not a horse, and not coming on foot.
 This is because in that day, to come riding a colt – as opposed to a mighty war-horse – was to come as a man of peace.
 Jesus didn’t come to Jerusalem as a conquering general, but as a suffering (though triumphant) servant.

 i.
 The Rabbis of Jesus’ day had several different theories regarding how the Messiah would come to Jerusalem.
 Based on Daniel 7:13, some thought the Messiah would come as a majestic conqueror.
 Based on Zechariah 9:9, some thought that the Messiah would come in a lowly and humble way, riding on a colt.